-The Potter, a grisly man with an almond-blossomed hair, busied at his wheel, churning a vessel out of a lump of clay.
+The Potter, a grim man with an almond-blossomed hair, busied at his wheel, churning a vessel out of a lump of clay.

 The lump wouldn’t stay still on the wheel.
 Now and then, it would agitate.
 And now and then, it would get spoiled in the hands of its maker.

-It was a sight worth paying more attention.
+It was a sight worth paying more attention to.
 The prophetess pulled her seat closer, seeking to understand why the workman wouldn’t throw the stubborn, ugly, earthen material out through the window above him.

 After another fitful agitation by the lump, Huldah asked the Potter, "Why are you patient with a vessel that doesn’t want to be made whole?
 Perhaps, the material isn't good?"

 With a smile, not the least faint, the Potter said, "I should give up on it, but not so soon.
 It thinks it’s ready and should join the finished vessels in the shop.
 It wants to get over the process.
 But that can't be."

 Several months later, the woman of God passed that way again and went in to give the Potter her salutations.

 The routine had not changed.
 There he was, at his wheel, working on a lump of clay.

 A beautiful vessel next to the wheel, danced with all its strength, resulting in a blend in the rainbow colors around its rim.